Well, it was fun while it lasted, but Toronto’s taco party has come to an end.

 Chef Rob Bragagnolo puts the final touches on a roast chicken focaccia

-Chefs are changing the sandwich
+Toronto Chefs have changed the sandwich

 Toronto chefs are using the sandwich as a canvas to change what you think a sandwich should be.